flyCouch/KLP_CSH_Polymer_Stone_PriorArt/README.md

 The fresh liquid temporaily blocks the receptors on the sodium silicate for a few moments.

+The more liquid, the more moments of blockage.
+There is a limit though.

+Also, mixing times are important.

 All files here, Copyright Ron Lyttle 2025.